Pregnant Jennifer Lawrence attends abortion rights rally with Amy Schumer

-WASHINGTON - American actresses Jennifer Lawrence and Amy Schumer showed their support for abortion rights at the Rally For Abortion Justice in Washington, DC, on Saturday (Oct 2).
+WASHINGTON • American actresses Jennifer Lawrence and Amy Schumer showed their support for abortion rights at the Rally For Abortion Justice in Washington, DC, last Saturday.

 Sporting a baby bump, Lawrence, 31, held up a sign that read "Women can't be free if they don't control their bodies", while Schumer, 40, had a sign which said "Abortion is essential".